CU Center for Interprofessional Practice & Education

 Tell Me Who You Are Cover Art

-This yea's One Book One Campus selection amplifies our theme of community, allyship and being an upstander.
+This One Book One Campus selection amplifies our theme of community, allyship and being an upstander.

 redefining-realness-Image